schickling/opentelemetry/README.md

 ## TODO

-- Make Grafana/Tempo search work
+- [ ] Make Grafana/Tempo search work
+- [ ] Go from metrics to traces
+- [ ] Go from traces to metrics
+- [ ] Add grafana dashboard to project for some Otel metrics
-- Add effect example
+- [ ] Add effect example